eirikt/default-webapp-heroku/README.md

 ### v0.7: Client-side content rendering with [React][react]
 [React][react] has the world record of going from an obscure, experimental (WTF) framework - to become the de-facto standard.
+React has set the direction of web development in the years to come.
 This little application of React capabilities utilizes most of the features demonstrated in the [default tutorial](https://facebook.github.io/react/docs/tutorial.html).

 - [React trick for no DOM rendering](https://github.com/eirikt/default-webapp-heroku/commit/fb6e4c94671c540984cc4ff61d35cffdc88b96b3)